Budgets, Taxes and Finance

 AIM strongly opposes An Act Relative to Tax Expenditure Information, which would provide the state auditor with unfettered access to corporate information, including but not limited to tax returns, under the guise of reviewing tax expenditures.

-Reforms current administrative procedures in favor of more efficient collections of taxes and settlements.
+Reform current administrative procedures in favor of more efficient collections of taxes and settlements.

-Equalizes the current short-term interest rate on money owed by a taxpayer to the Massachusetts Department of Revenue (DOR) from a high of 4 percent compounded daily to a rate of 2 percent simple interest, which is the current rate paid by the DOR to a taxpayer when the taxpayer is due a refund or has overpaid.
+Equalize the current short-term interest rate on money owed by a taxpayer to the Massachusetts Department of Revenue (DOR) from a high of 4 percent compounded daily to a rate of 2 percent simple interest, which is the current rate paid by the DOR to a taxpayer when the taxpayer is due a refund or has overpaid.